Estimated reading time: 20 minutes

-The cost is low for this and you can easily get a tenants insurance quote online if wanted a ballpark idea of what you might be paying.
+The cost is low for this, and you can quickly get a tenant’s insurance quote online if wanted a ballpark idea of what you might be paying.

-You should have tenants insurance for 2 main reasons in my opinion or at least this is what would scare me enough to get it.
+You should have tenants’ Insurance for two reasons, in my opinion, or at least this is what would scare me enough to get it.

 Liability, Personal Liability

-As described above in the event a guest gets injured inside your living area and decides to bring you to court and sue it’s best to be covered.
+As described above, if a guest gets injured inside your living area and decides to bring you to court and sue, it’s best to be covered.

-If you lose you may be on the hook for court fees and settlement fees.
+You may be on the hook for court and settlement fees if you lose.

 You don’t want to be paying out-of-pocket for these charges.

-This may also protect you or a guest in case damage is caused to the building not only your apartment but the entire building.
+This may also protect you or a guest in case the damage is caused to the building, not only your apartment but the entire building.

-You can also find more information at the Insurance Bureau of Canada another great resource set up for Canadians.
+Find more information at the Insurance Bureau of Canada, another great Canadian resource.

 Condo Owner’s Insurance

-Like an apartment building a condo complex has insurance for the building but not for your unit or what assets you have inside.
+Like an apartment building, a condo complex has Insurance for the building but not for your unit or what assets you have.

 According to Sonnet Insurance Canada, their condo insurance covers the following:

-- Liability Insurance protects you and your visitors in your condo as well any unintentional damage you may cause.
+- Liability Insurance protects you and your visitors in your condo and any unintentional damage you may cause.

 - Personal Belongings